16 Free Museums in Copenhagen You Can’t Afford to Miss

 Exhibitions regularly change, so it’s always worth popping in for a look.

-Magasin du Nord Museum Opening Times
+Magasin du Nord Museum Visitor Information

 How To Get To The Magasin du Nord Museum